mwouts/jupytext/README.md

 In some occasions (consecutive blank lines in markdown cells), markdown cells may be splitted into smaller ones.

-## How do I activate text notebooks in Jupyter?
+## How do I activate the companion scripts or R markdown notebooks in Jupyter?

 The `nbrmd` package offers a `ContentsManager` for Jupyter that recognizes `.py`, `.R` and `.Rmd` files as notebooks.
 To use it,